Blended learning that works well but comes at a cost

 I enjoyed using Chatterbug.
 The blended approach they use is what I prefer when learning a language.
 I think there is no substitute for live classes, but I can get much more out of the classes by practicing and reviewing independently.
 And since live lessons are expensive, studying on your own time also helps to save money.

 Chatterbug is a top-notch option for learning a language.
-As with any app or platform though, some areas can be improved.
+As with any app or platform, there are some areas can be improved.
 The biggest one is the lack of content and structure for advanced learners.
 This is a frequent problem in many language apps because there just aren’t as many advanced learners as beginners.
 For more advanced practice, you can try apps like Clozemaster, but even that has its limitations.

 The advanced level focuses on topics instead of following a set course structure like in the other levels.
 It seems like they just threw in some reading excerpts and found some videos.
-There is not much to actually “practice” so you rely more heavily on your teacher for additional practice material.
+There is not much to actually “practice” so you have to rely more heavily on your teacher for additional practice material.
 I think the more advanced levels of apps like Pimsleur are a little better.
-You can always check out immersion apps like LingQ and MosaLingua too.
+You can also check out immersion apps like LingQ and MosaLingua.